Cyprus: Options for a Solution

 It is, therefore, reasonable to state that federalism across the island of Cyprus enjoys broad multi-party support, irrespective of either ideology or the Green Line.

-Consequently, this culminated in 2004, with the now late Kofi Annan and then Secretary-General of the United Nations, proposing the “Annan Plan” for a federated Cyprus, as a way to break the historical Cypriot log-jam.
+Consequently, this culminated in 2004, with the now late Kofi Annan, then Secretary-General of the United Nations, proposing the “Annan Plan” for a federated Cyprus, as a way to break the historical Cypriot log-jam.
 Annan stated: “This plan is inevitably a compromise.
 It does not satisfy everyone’s demands.
 But I believe it meets the core interests and addresses the key concerns, of people on both sides.”

 Federalism has of course been a successful political model for any number of nations and Annan’s plan offered a Cypriot version of the same, restructuring of the Republic of Cyprus into the federated United Republic of Cyprus.